sonyphoebeb/JavaScript-/README.md

 <h2> 📅 Date: 23-09-2025  (Day 37) </h2>

-# 🔢 Regex Quantifiers Practice
+# 🔢 Regex Quantifiers and Flags Practice

 This project is a practice tool to understand and experiment with JavaScript Regular Expression Flags & Quantifiers.

 It includes HTML, CSS, and JavaScript in separate files for clean structure.

 📂 Project Structure